fernskers/CCNA/notes.md

 -> A protocol isn't used to determine if an EtherChannel should be formed.
 -> Interfaces are statically configured to form an EtherChannel

+Up to 8 interfaces can be formed into a single EtherChannel (LACP allows up to 16 but only 8 will be active, the other 8 will be in standby mode, waiting for an active interface to fail.)